-pnys ical narm it they attempted to descend the stairs. order to prevent further harm or injury, occupants who require assistance in evacuating during an n are responsible for: Advising Erik Espinola so that a pre-plan can be established; Π. Assisting Erik Espinola in appointing two monitors who will be responsible for the occupant ng the evacuation plan; Telling their monitors how much help they may need; and Practicing the evacuation procedures.
-MON NITORS FOR MOBILITY-IMPAIRED PERSONS oxing Ontario, in consultation with the mobility-impaired person, provides these monitors.
-Monitors Ild meet the following criteria: They should be physically capable of performing the task as assigned; They should have no mobility-impairment of their own (e.g., a heart condition, epilepsy, asthma); They should work the same hours as the mobility-impaired person to which they are assigned; and They should work either in the same area or close enough so that they can respond quickly.
-EVA CUATION - DUTIES IN CASE OF ALARM 4.
-M onitors should: Attend immediately to the mobility-impaired person(s); and Follow the procedures noted below.
-5. W hen the alarm sounds: Mobility-impaired persons go with their monitors directly to the predetermined stairwell on their floor , which is located at back of the room.
-In the event that this location is inaccessible, another locat ion is outside the weight room; Contact the central control facility at 416-699-7197 or the local fire department at 911 to
+2. In order to prevent further harm or injury, occupants who require assistance in evacuating during an alarm are responsible for:

+Advising Erik Espinola so that a pre-plan can be established;

+Assisting Erik Espinola in appointing two monitors who will be responsible for the occupant during the evacuation plan;

+- Telling their monitors how much help they may need; and - Practicing the evacuation procedures.

+MONITORS FOR MOBILITY-IMPAIRED PERSONS

+3. Boxing Ontario, in consultation with the mobility-impaired person, provides these monitors.
+Monitors should meet the following criteria:

+- They should be physically capable of performing the task as assigned; - They should have no mobility-impairment of their own (e.g., a heart condition, epilepsy, asthma);

+They should work the same hours as the mobility-impaired person to which they are assigned; and

+They should work either in the same area or close enough so that they can respond quickly.

+EVACUATION - DUTIES IN CASE OF ALARM

+4. Monitors should:

+- Attend immediately to the mobility-impaired person(s); and

+- Follow the procedures noted below.

+- 5. When the alarm sounds:

+Mobility-impaired persons go with their monitors directly to the predetermined stairwell on their floor, which is located at back of the room.
+In the event that this location is inaccessible, another location is outside the weight room;

+Contact the central control facility at 416-699-7197 or the local fire department at 911 to specify the location and the number of mobility-impaired persons;

-Once the main flow of evacuees has passed, the mobility-impaired should leave the building
+Once the main flow of evacuees has passed, the mobility-impaired should leave the building with their monitors, in short stages if necessary;

-☐ Return to the building only when authorized by the Municipal Fire Chief or by Erik Espinola the assigned emergency contact person.
+Return to the building only when authorized by the Municipal Fire Chief or by Erik Espinola the assigned emergency contact person.